 2009 Owner: Richard Petty

 2009 Crew Chiefs: Mike Shiplett (Feb. – Aug.), Sammy Johns (Aug. – Nov.), Kevin Buskirk (Phoenix, Homestead)

-High Point: For Sorenson, his only top 10 of the 2009 season was the aforementioned ninth in the rain-shortened Daytona 500.
+High Point: For Reed Sorenson, his only top 10 of the 2009 season was the aforementioned ninth in the rain-shortened Daytona 500.
 That was part of a very interesting day for RPM, by far their best of the season.
-A.J.
-Allmendinger finished a career-best third, and Elliott Sadler wound up fifth after nearly pulling the upset of the year.
-Had the yellow come out for rain 30 seconds earlier, he could have ended up in Victory Lane for the first time since 2005.
+AJ Allmendinger finished a career-best third and Elliott Sadler wound up fifth after nearly pulling the upset of the year.
+Had the yellow come out for rain 30 seconds earlier, he could have ended up in victory lane for the first time since 2005.

 Summary: The 2009 season was full of turmoil for Sorenson.
-At first, it looked like he landed on his feet, signing with a solid program in Richard Petty Motorsports after choosing to leave Chip Ganassi at the end of 2008.
+At first, it looked like he landed on his feet, signing with a solid program in RPM after choosing to leave Chip Ganassi at the end of 2008.
 The year started with plenty of promise, with the aforementioned top 10 in the Daytona 500.
-However, a mediocre 21st the next week at Fontana combined with finishes out of the top 30 at Las Vegas and Atlanta dropped Sorenson out of the Top 25 in points, and that is where he remained for most of the rest of the season.
+However, a mediocre 21st the next week at Fontana combined with finishes out of the top 30 at Las Vegas and Atlanta dropped Sorenson out of the top 25 in points, and that is where he remained for most of the rest of the season.

 This move did help out Allmendinger slightly, but it did not really change Sorenson’s season for the better.
 In addition, the turmoil inside the team surrounding the RPM-Yates merger (and Sorenson’s impending departure) definitely affected them down the stretch.